Top ISO Rating

 “The diligence, duty and dedication of the men and women of Montgomery Fire/Rescue are among the qualities that afford our community the protection and peace of mind experienced by few cities in America,” Montgomery Mayor Steven L. Reed said.
 “Our firefighters exemplify what it takes to truly protect and serve with excellence and integrity, standing ready to run toward flames and danger whenever and wherever emergencies arise.”

-5050 Bell RdThe major portion of the public protection survey is an evaluation of the capabilities of Montgomery Fire/Rescue, including equipment, staffing, training, geographic distribution, community risk reduction and response times.
-The survey also takes into account the capabilities of the Department of Emergency Communications and Montgomery Water Works, assessing telephone systems, telephone lines, staffing, dispatch systems, and the city’s water supply system, including the condition and maintenance of hydrants and the amount of water available and needed to suppress fires.
+A major portion of the Public Protection Classification survey evaluates Montgomery Fire/Rescue’s capabilities, including equipment, staffing, training, geographic distribution, community risk reduction, and response times.
+The survey also assesses the performance of the Department of Emergency Communications and Montgomery Water Works, reviewing telephone systems, dispatch operations, hydrant maintenance, and the overall water supply needed to effectively suppress fires.